 You can edit invite emails templates.

-Please know that the user’s password is matched with the email or login by default.
+Please notice, that the user’s password is matched with the email or login by default.
 You can edit portal user’s account in the group.

 You can change password, enter name, contacts and upload avatar on the user's account page.

-On the next page, you can edit default permissions for the new user, for all modules.
+You can edit default permissions for all modules.
 This way, you can control access level for newly registered portal users.

-Also, you can modify permissions and access rights for user's group.
-Just open the user's group and press on the 'Settings' button.
+You can modify permissions and access rights for user's group.
+Just open the user's group and open on the 'Settings' tab: